ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/train-test.md

 In accordance with common machine learning practices, data is separated into training and testing data to avoid overfitting the neural network.

-Use this code to load the dataset:
+Here is the code to load the dataset:

 ```python
 transform = transforms.Compose([